jo56/three-saas-apps/README.md

 - Backend can be swapped (Python, Go, etc.)
 - Easy to scale teams (dedicated frontend/backend devs)
 - Flexibility in tech stack evolution
+- Docker setup for easy backend deployment

 ### Cons:
 - More complex setup and deployment
 - Need CORS configuration
 - Two separate codebases to maintain
 - More build tooling required

+### Database Notes:
+- Database is automatically seeded when using Docker
+- Backend runs on port 3001, PostgreSQL on port 5432
+- No need to run `npm run db:setup` when using Docker

 ---